PurpleLightSpeed/Virtual-Linux-Security-Lab/README.md

 Go to Network within the Virtual machine settings and change "NAT" to "Host-only Adapter".
 Choose the Host adapter you created when you intsalled VirtualBox.
-Since the Kali Linux mavhine will be used for scanning we will "Allow VMs" within "Promiscuoous Mode" in the settings.
+Since the Kali Linux machine will be used for scanning we will "Allow VMs" within "Promiscuoous Mode" in the settings.
 Verify all these changes and click "OK".
 ![image](https://github.com/user-attachments/assets/83577a91-a597-4256-b84f-fc6010bb3ffb)